 Our cutting-edge equipment and methods mean that your surgery will be a quick and lifelong solution to your cataracts.
 And best of all: you can drive completely safely after a successful and life-changing cataract surgery.

 Cataracts can be frustrating.
 Having to limit your travel capabilities is just one way that the impaired vision caused by cataracts can restrict your personal freedom.
-That’s why at Ophthalmic Associates, we want to make living cataract-free as easy and accessible as possible, allowing you to stay on the road and keep doing the things you love.
+That’s why at Sambursky Eye & Esthetics, we want to make living cataract-free as easy and accessible as possible, allowing you to stay on the road and keep doing the things you love.